Erresthor/ActivPynference_Public/README.md

 <!-- ![Image1](demos/local_resources/mazex/renders/maze_explor_0.1.png) -->

 In this plot, the background represents the agent's final perception of the maze, with each cell's background reflecting the agent belief about the state of a cell (adversive = dark cells, neutral = bright cells).
-We also plot the firstr 20 trajectories of the agent.
+We also plot the first 20 trajectories of the agent.
 The first ones are blue-ish, and the later ones are red-ish.

 <img src="demos/local_resources/mazex/renders/without_novelty_seeking.png" width="400">
 <!-- ![Image2](demos/local_resources/mazex/renders/without_novelty_seeking.png) -->